DiegoGM91/Theory-of-overparametrization/README.md

 ### Instructions to run on data

-If you want to run an instance of a Variational Quantum Eigensolver (VQE) on the transverse field Ising model using a Hamiltonian Variational Ansatz (HVA), you can open a terminal, go to the folder containing this repository, and run the `example.py` file, with the following command:
+If you want to run an instance of a Variational Quantum Eigensolver (VQE) on the transverse field Ising model with periodic boundary conditions using a Hamiltonian Variational Ansatz (HVA), you can open a terminal, go to the folder containing this repository, and run the `example.py` file, with the following command:

 ```
-python3 example.py --nqubits 6 --nlayers 6 --steps 2000 --lambda 1.1 --nthreads 1
+python3 example.py --nqubits 6 --nlayers 6 --nsteps 2000 --g 1.1
 ```

 The arguments are: